 The danger for commercial trucks and construction zones is the need for the truck to transition from highway speed to what is required to safely enter and go through a work zone.
 On a dry, level road, a large truck (80,000 pounds fully loaded) traveling at 55 mph requires about 50% more distance to slow down than a passenger car needs.
 At 40 mph, a braking truck needs about 35% more roadway.

-The National Work Zone Safety Information Clearinghouse says there were 672 fatal crashes in work zones across the country in 2018, of which third involved trucks.
-Fatal truck accidents in construction zones caused 228 deaths in 2018 and an average of 236 each year from 2015-2017.
+The National Work Zone Safety Information Clearinghouse says there were 672 fatal crashes in work zones across the country in 2018, of which a third involved trucks.
+Fatal truck accidents in construction zones caused 228 deaths in 2018 and an average of 236 each year from 2015 to 2017.

 Commercial trucks and buses are involved in almost 40 percent of fatal construction zone accidents on interstate highways in urban areas and over 50 percent of fatal work zone crashes on rural stretches of interstates.
 Commercial motor vehicles are also more likely to be involved in fatal construction zone accidents on other principal highways in rural areas.